SyphaxAdene/SmartCityDataEngineeringProject/README.md

 ## Data Sources
 ### Parking Data
-Parking data is collected from IoT sensors in parking facilities across the city.
+Parking data is produced by me (mock data) and sent by the kafka producer (kafka repo) to Kafka Topic which is located in the Confluent Cloud.
 This data includes:

 Station ID
 Total parking spots